-I'm interested in the development of digital curation practices and tools for cultural heritage professionals working with e-lit works and archival collections in libraries, archives, and museums -- but I strongly believe that these practices and tools need to develop in and through communities of writers and readers of e-lit.
-My research focuses on the intersection between creative communities and cultural heritage institutions, imaging new ways for readers and writers to have a stake in the long-term preservation of e-lit.
+I'm interested in the development of digital curation practices and tools for cultural heritage professionals working with digital cultural works and archival collections in libraries, archives, and museums -- but I strongly believe that these practices and tools need to develop in and through creative communities.
+My research seeks to foster collaborations between writers, game developers, and other artists working with digital technologies and the cultural heritage institutions that have a responsibility for the long-term stewardship of digital culture.
 This research continues work that began with my dissertation, which you can find here.

 Peer-Reviewed Publications